-Animal care facility means an animal control center or animal shelter, maintained by or under contract with any state, county, or municipality, whose mission and practice is, in whole, or significant part, the rescue and placement of animals in permanent homes or rescue organizations.

-Animal rescue organization means any not-for-profit organization which has tax-exempt status under Section 501(c)(3) of the United States Internal Revenue Code, whose mission and practice is, in whole or in significant part, the rescue and placement of animals in permanent homes.
+Chapter 209 of the Code of the Township of Greenwich, entitled "Animals" shall now be supplemented by adding a new Article III entitled "Kennels, Pet Shops, Shelters and Pounds,": § 209-36 Definitions As used in this article, the following terms shall have the meanings indicated: Animal Care Facility - an animal control center or animal shelter, maintained by or under contract with any state, county, or municipality, whose mission and practice is, in whole or significant part, the rescue and placement of animals in permanent homes or rescue organizations.
+Animal Rescue Organization - any not-for-profit organization which has been granted tax exempt status under section 501(c)(3) of the United States Internal Revenue Code and whose mission and practice is, in whole or in significant part, the rescue and placement of animals in permanent homes.
+Cat - any member of feline species.

-Cat means a member of the species of domestic cat, Felis catus.

-Dog means a member of the species of domestic dog, Canis familiaris.
+Dog - any member of canine species.

-Offer for sale means to sell, offer for sale or adoption, advertise for the sale of, barter, auction, give away or otherwise dispose of a dog or cat.
+Offer for Sale - to sell, offer for sale or adoption, advertise for the sale of, barter, auction, give away or otherwise dispose of a dog or cat.

-Pet Shop means a retail establishment where dogs and cats are sold, exchanged, bartered or offered for sale as pet animals to the general public at retail.
+Pet Shop - a retail establishment where dogs and cats are sold, exchanged, bartered or offered for sale as pet animals to the general public at retail.
 Such definition shall not include an animal care facility or animal rescue organization, as defined.

-100-26.
-Restrictions on the Sale of Animals
+§ 209-37 Restrictions on the Sale of Animals A. A pet shop may offer for sale only those dogs and cats that the pet shop has obtained from or displays in cooperation with:

-- A. A Pet Shop may offer for sale only those dogs and cats that the pet shop has obtained from or displays in cooperation with: - (1) An animal care facility; or - (2) An animal rescue organization. - B. A Pet Shop shall not offer for sale a dog or cat that is younger than eight weeks old. - 2.
-All ordinances or parts of ordinances which are inconsistent with this ordinance are hereby repealed, but only to the extent of such inconsistency. - 3.
-This ordinance shall take effect 90 days following final passage and publication as prescribed by law.
+(i) An animal care facility; or (ii) An animal rescue organization.

+B. A pet shop shall not offer for sale a dog or cat that is younger than eight weeks old.

-ATTEST: APPROVED: Danielle Lorenc, Borough Clerk James L. Cassella Mayor
+Section 3.
+Effective:

+This Ordinance shall take effect twenty (20) days after adoption and publication as required by law.

+Introduced at a regular meeting of the Mayor and Council of the Township of Greenwich held on the 18th day of April, 2016 and passed upon a second reading of the Mayor and Council held on the 16th day of May 2016.

+ATTEST: TOWNSHIP OF GREENWICH:

+LORI L. BIERMANN,

+Municipal Clerk

+GEORGE W. SHIVERY, JR.,

+Mayor

+F:\WPDOCS\Greenwich\GT287\Puppy Kitten Mill.doc